The Houlihan McLean Center

 The ground floor of the building includes a large rehearsal hall, small ensembles areas, a musicians lounge, practice rooms, offices, music library, and secure instrument storage and repair areas, all dedicated to use by the Performance Music department, as well as restroom facilities and building maintenance and storage areas.

-The concert hall is home to an historic Steinway B grand piano and a fully restored Austin Opus 301 symphonic organ.
+The Aula concert hall is home to an historic Steinway B grand piano, a Steinway L grand piano, a recently donated and restored Zuckermann single manual transposing harpsichord, and a fully and brilliantly restored Austin Opus 301 symphonic organ.
+(All of these instruments have been obtained and rebuilt or restored through the generosity of our donors.)
 Built in 1910, the 3,178 pipe organ is one of very few authentic examples of fully restored early 20th-century American symphonic organs.
 Since the organ's restoration, concerts enjoyed by students, faculty, staff, and members of the greater Scranton community have included internationally renowned organists, student ensemble performances of significant instrumental and choral works with organ accompaniment, and even a national radio broadcast featuring the instrument.

 (A funding campaign is currently underway to create an endowment to secure the futures of these instruments.
 To donate, please click here.)

---- Piano rebuilding/restoration, maintenance, and tuning by Joseph D'Alessandro (West Pittston, PA)
+--- Piano and harpsichord rebuilding/restoration, maintenance, and tuning by Joseph D'Alessandro (West Pittston, PA)

 --- Organ restoration by Patrick J. Murphy & Associates (Stowe, PA)